 Petroleum jelly helps to seal in moisture and prevent the skin from becoming overly dry or irritated.

-Apply liberally to baby’s bottom after every diaper change.
-You can safely leave petroleum jelly on baby’s bottom overnight.
+Apply liberally to the baby’s bottom after every diaper change.
+You can safely leave petroleum jelly on the baby’s bottom overnight.

-Be sure to note that it can be difficult to clean petroleum jelly of of clothing and bedding.
+Be sure to note that it can be difficult to clean petroleum jelly off of clothing and bedding.

 Aloe vera is a natural healing agent that can help soothe sore, irritated skin caused by diaper rash.